djoksimo/srvice-api/README.md

 ## [Engineering Docs](https://srivce.slite.com/)

+**NOTE: the Srvice API is only stable for node versions 12.x**
 ## Getting Started:

-1. Make sure you have Node.JS v8 installed
+1. Make sure you have Node.JS v12+ installed
 2. ```npm install``` in api folder
 3. ```npm start```